gsantopaolo/qdrant-sample/readme.md

 4. **Upsert** – `QdrantClient.add()` streams vectors and metadata into your specified collection.
 5. **Persistence** – metadata and chunk info optionally saved in YugabyteDB for relational queries.
 6. **Query** – `query.py` embeds natural-language queries and performs nearest-neighbor search.

-FastEmbed’s ONNX backend typically outperforms both Sentence-Transformers (PyTorch) and OpenAI Ada-002, with zero inference fees once the model is local.

 ---